top of page

 2. Not Providing Enough Seating

-Yes, cocktail hour is about mingling — but that doesn’t mean guests want to stand the entire time.
-Older relatives, friends in heels, or guests with kids will thank you for a comfortable spot to rest.
+While cocktail hour is about mingling, many guests don’t want to stand the entire time.
+Older relatives, friends in heels, or guests with kids will certainly appreciate a comfortable spot to rest.

-TIP: Include a mix of cocktail tables, a few lounge setups, or even stylish benches to keep things both functional and fabulous.
+TIP: Include a mix of cocktail tables, lounge setups, or even stylish benches to maintain functionality and aesthetics.

-This is not the time for saucy sliders or food that needs two hands.
-Guests are juggling drinks, small plates, and conversations, so keep the menu light and elegant.
+This isn’t the right time for messy sliders or foods that require two hands.
+Guests juggle drinks, small plates, and conversations, so keep the menu light and elegant.

-TIP: Go for beautifully presented, bite-sized canapés that are easy to eat and pair well with your drinks.
+TIP: Opt for beautifully presented, bite-sized canapés that are easy to eat and pair well with your drinks.

 Pinterest